jetdillo/LeKiwi/README.md

 - (5V version) 65W Laptop power bank

 > [!TIP]
 > If this is the first time you build robots please choose the 5V version as it’s a little bit easier to assemble.
 If you are more experienced and want to lift heavier objects choose the 12V version.
+If you want to cheapest option possible go for the wired LeKiwi version.

 #### Compute
 - Raspberry Pi 5